What Is Erythema Multiforme?

 What Are the Signs & Symptoms of Erythema Multiforme?

 Erythema multiforme (air-uh-THEE-muh mul-teh-FOR-mee) starts with pink or red blotches.
 They grow over a few days into round spots that look like targets with red, pink, and pale rings.

 Often, the rash starts on the arms, hands, legs, and feet, then appears on the face, neck, diaper area, and body.
-Some kids get a few spots in the mouth.
-If there are many spots on the lips or mouth, it is called erythema multiforme major.

 The rash is most often on both sides of the body.
 It might not bother kids, but it can itch or burn.